 Awareness of support

-Awareness of the CAP remains high, with more than two-thirds (67%) of respondents having heard of the support that the EU gives farmers through the CAP.
+- 67% of respondents having heard of the support that the EU gives farmers through the CAP;

-There has been little change in this figure over the past 2 surveys, going back to 2013.
+- little change in this figure over the past two surveys, going back to 2013;

 Perceived importance of CAP priorities

 Some 88% of respondents think that strengthening the farmers' role in the food chain is important.
-Reflecting this concern, the Commission is committed to bringing forward legislative proposals aimed at addressing unfair trading practices in the food chain.
+Reflecting this, the Commission is committed to bringing forward legislative proposal on unfair trading practices in the food chain.

-When broken down at the national level, the survey shows that in almost half the EU there is clear support for European action to ensure a fair standard of living for farmers.
+At the national level, the survey shows that in almost half of the EU there is clear support for European action to ensure a fair standard of living for farmers.

 A policy for all the people of Europe

-With just over 60% of respondents indicating that the CAP benefits all citizens, more than nine in ten (92%) think that agriculture and rural areas are important for the future.
+With just over 60% of respondents indicating that the CAP benefits all citizens, 92% think that agriculture and rural areas are important for the future.

 EU standards widely recognized